Fruitcake. Dark, moist, dense, boozy, studded with colorful 'funny fruit', inevitably the brunt of re-gifting…

 - 3/4 cup chopped dried dates* about 8 medjool or 12 deglet noir dates

 - 2 cups all-purpose flour

 - 1 tsp. baking soda

 - 1 cup buttermilk*

-- PREHEAT oven to 350 F. Coat a 9×9-inch baking pan (glass or metal) with cooking spray.
+- PREHEAT oven to 350 F. Coat a 9×9-inch baking pan (glass or metal) with butter or cooking spray.

-- COMBINE dates, brown sugar, walnuts, 1/2 teaspoon cinnamon, and nutmeg in a small bowl.
-Set aside.
-COMBINE flour, 1 teaspoon cinnamon, baking soda and salt in a separate bowl.
+- COMBINE dates, brown sugar, walnuts, 1 teaspoon cinnamon, and nutmeg in a small bowl.
 Set aside.

 - BAKE for 40 to 45 minutes or until deep golden brown and pick inserted in center comes out clean.
 (If refrigerated, bake uncovered 45 to 55 minutes.)
 Cool 15 minutes.
 Serve warm or room temperature.